Jaume93/Mars-Rover-Mission/rover-mars/README.md

 - Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.

+## Solution

+I defined the `current location` of the rover with **x** and **y** axis in order to know its position in the map.
+Then I defined where the rover is facing (North, South, East or West).
+Moreover, rover has a `status obstacle` to know if there is an obstacle infront of it.

+Moving through the map it is possible to the rover by giving orders on clicking to the buttons `Forward`, `Right` and `Left`.
+Moving forward simply means that the rover is moving x or y axial depending where it is facing and if there are no obstacles infront of him.
+By clicking right or left, the rover rotates his cardinal point.

 ## TODO
 - Create obstacle detecion function